One of the most amazing places to travel in Cambodia is Angkor Wat. Angkor Wat is located in Siem Reap and is a fascinating place to travel to.

 10. – Angkor Wat Offers Magnificent Sunrise and Sunsets

 One of the most popular things to do on a visit to Angkor Wat is to visit it for a magnificent sunrise and sunset.
-It truly does not get much better than some of the sunrises and sunsets that you see over the Angkor Wat temple complexes.
+It truly does not get much better than some of the sunrises and sunsets you see over the Angkor Wat temple complexes.
 You can climb a small hill and watch the sunset over the magnificent temple ruins.

 11. – Angkor Wat Has Elaborate Art